Shop

 How the Belgian Quad Came to America

 The first Trappists fled to America in 1803 to escape Napoleon’s persecution in Europe.
-And they brought their brewing traditions with them.
-First, to the Gethsemani Abbey in Kentucky, and later across the country.
+They brought their brewing traditions with them, first to the Gethsemani Abbey in Kentucky and later across the country.

 Today, there are Trappist monasteries throughout the United States.
-But only one is recognized by the International Trappist Association: Saint Joseph’s Abbey in Spencer, MA, which brews Spencer Monks’ Reserve Ale, a Trappist quadrupel.
+But only one was recognized by the International Trappist Association: Saint Joseph’s Abbey in Spencer, MA, which brewed Spencer Monks’ Reserve Ale, a Trappist quadrupel.
+However, in 2022, after much reflection, the only Trappist brewery in the U.S. closed its doors.

-However, it was that inaugural La Trappe Quadrupel of the Netherlands that helped the Belgian quad gain roots in America and beyond.
-Since then this beer has influenced a generation of brewers.
+Still, many consider the inaugural La Trappe Quadrupel of the Netherlands as helping the Belgian quad gain roots in America and beyond.
+Since then, this beer has influenced a generation of brewers.
 Inspired by the complex flavors from the unique Belgian ingredients in quadrupels, brewers across the United States have dabbled in creating delicious offerings of their own.

 Belgian Malt and Candi Sugar Define Belgian Quads

-Even though they often clock in at 9.1%-14% ABV, the process of brewing quadrupels is not very different from other beers.
+Even though they often clock in at 9.1%-14% ABV, brewing quadrupels is not very different from brewing other beers.
 It’s the ingredients that truly define this style.

-“The main difference, and what makes a quad, is you are using Belgian malts and Belgian yeast,” says Travis Camacho, Director of Barrel Aged and Specialty for Drake’s Brewing in San Leandro, CA, who says the brewery has a history of brewing quads as a barrel-aged offering.
+“The main difference, and what makes a quad, is you are using Belgian malts and Belgian yeast,” says Travis Camacho, director of barrel aged and specialty beverage for Drake’s Brewing in San Leandro, CA, who says the brewery has a history of brewing quads as a barrel-aged offering.

-Quads walk a very fine line of complexity and balance of flavors for a dark beer.
-Camacho enjoys brewing them because of how the sweet, fruity, dark crystal malts change as they age.
+As dark beers, quads walk a very fine line between complexity and balance of flavors.
+Camacho enjoys brewing them because the sweet, fruity, dark crystal malts change as they age.

-Similarly, at Brewery Ommegang malts are an important part of their Three Philosophers quad.
-“Quads typically require fifty percent more malt per Hectoliter (hl) than standard beers.
+Similarly, at Brewery Ommegang, malts are an essential part of their Three Philosophers quad.
+“Quads typically require fifty percent more malt per hectoliter (hl) than standard beers.
 We also use a significant amount of roasted malt to create the mouthfeel and flavor profile of the beer,” says Debar.

-Another characteristic of Belgian quads are the fermentable sugars.
+Another characteristic of Belgian quads is the fermentable sugars.

-“Quads typically use some sort of 100 percent fermentable sugar in addition to the malt bill – usually Belgian candi sugar,” says Jeremy Grinkey, Director of Production for The Bruery in Placentia, CA.
+“Quads typically use some sort of one hundred percent fermentable sugar in addition to the malt bill—usually Belgian candi sugar,” says former Director of Production for The Bruery in Placentia, CA, and current Everywhere Co-Founder Jeremy Grinkey.

-The Bruery has made several quads, including the seasonal Seven Swans a Swimming, Quad Kisses, and Quadrupel Tonnellerie.
+The Bruery has made several quads, including the seasonal Seven Swans a Swimming, Quadrupel Tonnellerie, and Quad Kisses.

-The sugar comes in different grades, which Grinkey says usually has to do with the color or source of the sugar.
+Sugar comes in different grades, which Grinkey says usually relates to its color or source.

 But when it comes to Quads, it’s not just the Belgian malt and candi sugar that’s important.
 It’s also Belgian yeast.